ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I wish there was a way to know you’re in the good old days, before you’ve actually left them.
+> Disposable cameras are fun, but it seems a little wasteful.
+You never get to see your pictures.
+If it's an important event that you want to remember, I recommend using a real camera.
 >
-> <p>- Andy Bernard</p>
+> <p>- Erin Hannon</p>

 <br />